liferay-design/liferay.design/src/markdown/articles/2019/usability-testing-zero-users-give-zero-insights.md

 publish: true
 ---

+## Summary

-**Summary** – Which is more productive: testing five users or five hundred?
+Which is more productive: testing five users or five hundred?

 Jacob Nielsen answers, “The best results come from testing no more than 5 users and running as many small tests as you can afford. \[...\] Testing with 5 people lets you find almost as many usability problems as you'd find using many more test participants”.